Home

 Improve Reading Skills

 As your child's reading skills develop you will want to focus on helping to increase the fluency of their reading.
-Fluency is the ability to read a text accurately and rapidly.
+Reading fluency is the ability to read a text accurately and rapidly.
 Fluent readers recognise words automatically and group words quickly to help them gain meaning from what they read.
 They also use phrasing and emphasis in a way that makes what is read sound like spoken language.
 Rather than read every word, fluent readers predict some of the words based on what they know would make sense.
 They may predict wrongly from time to time but as long as the meaning of what they are reading is not altered, that is not a problem.

 The path to fluency is a gradual one which requires time and practice.
 It begins with the slow, struggling word recognition of a beginner reader attaching sounds to letters, and blending letters to words.
 Even when your child can recognize many words automatically, they may still not be reading with much expression.
 To read with expression, readers must be able to divide the text into meaningful chunks, pause appropriately and know when to change emphasis and tone.
 And even when your child begins to read fluently, their reading will probably become more laboured again when they come across text with many unfamiliar words or topics.